 I decided to add a little crispiness to mine, so after pressure cooking and shredding I broiled it for 2-3 minutes on a baking sheet.
 I’m talking tender bits of crispy and juicy meat that you just want to eat straight from the pan.

 And that’s exactly what I did!
 You will too… I’m warning you it is addictive.

 How to make Instant Pot Pork Carnitas:

-I cut the carnitas meat into 3-4 inch pieces and remove as much fat as I can while I’m doing it.
-I actually timed myself the last time I made it (which was yesterday) and it took me 8 minutes to make that happen.
+First, cut the carnitas meat into 3-4 inch pieces and remove as much fat as possible.
+I actually timed myself the last time I made this recipe and it took me 8 minutes to make that happen.

 Depending on how large your pork shoulder is, you may need to do this in two or three batches.

-Once the meat is seared I transfer it to a plate or bowl, then add the onions and garlic to the pot and saute for 3 minutes.
-I like to add a splash of the chicken broth at this time so the brown bits from the meat that are on the bottom of the pot don’t burn.
+Once the meat is seared transfer it to a plate or bowl, add the onions and garlic to the pot, and saute for 3 minutes.
+Next, splash some chicken broth into the bottom of the Instant Pot so the brown bits from the meat that are on the bottom don’t burn.

-Then I add the rest of the stock, all the meat, the bone if I have one, and pressure cook the carnitas meat for 20 minutes.
-I give the instant pot a 15-minute natural release then release the rest of the pressure manually.
+Add the rest of the stock, all the meat, and the bone if there is one.
+Then, pressure cook the carnitas meat for 20 minutes.
+Give the instant pot a 15-minute natural release then quick release the rest of the pressure manually.

-Next, I gently remove the meat from the liquid and place it on a plate to shred.
+Next, remove the meat from the liquid and place it on a plate so you can shred the meat.
 It is so tender it will fall apart effortlessly.

-I strain the fat, onions, and garlic out of the liquid, pour a bit over the pulled pork, and toss.
+Strain the fat, onions, and garlic out of the liquid, pour a bit over the pulled pork, and toss the meat.
 The cooking liquid is so tasty I like to save whatever is left and use it for soup or reheating leftover pork meat.